-Welcome Readers to the chapter 9 of our free email marketing course where we have shared all the basics about email marketing, the role of email marketing in online business, how can you generate leads for your business and more……..
+Welcome to chapter 9 of our free email marketing course where we have shared all the basics about email marketing, the role of email marketing in online business, how can you generate leads for your business, and more……..

 If you are new to our email marketing course, here are the chapters that we have shared so far.
 Have a look!

 1- How to get started with email marketing?

 2 – How to create the email marketing list from scratch

 3 – How to create a free email template without coding?

 4 – How to measure the effectiveness of your email campaign?